Identified charged hadron production in Au+Au collisions at $\sqrt{s_\mathrm{NN}}$ = 54.4 GeV with the STAR detector: Analysis details

-The pions, kaons, and (anti-)protons can be identified in the TPC due to their distinct mean $dE/dx$ bands when plotted as a function of rigidity $(p/q)$.
-The $z$-distributions defined below were used to extract the raw yields as illustrated and explained in Refs.~\cite{BES,14p5,uu,STAR:2008med}.
+The pions, kaons, and (anti)protons can be identified in the TPC due to their distinct mean $dE/dx$ bands when plotted as a function of rigidity $(p/q)$.
+The $z$ distributions defined below were used to extract the raw yields as illustrated and explained in Refs.~\cite{BES,14p5,uu,STAR:2008med}.

-where X is the particle of interest and $\langle dE/dx\rangle^{B}_{X}$ is the theoretical energy loss predicted by the Bichsel function~\cite{bichsel,BES,STAR:2008med,uu}.
-The time-of-flight information was utilized to identify the particles at relatively higher momentum $(p_{T} \sim 0.4\rm \ to\ 2.0~GeV/\it{c})$.
-The mass squared ($m^2$) distributions were obtained for all the particles for mid-rapidity in different $p_T$ regions which were calculated using
+where $\textit{X}$ is the particle of interest and $\langle dE/dx\rangle^{B}_{X}$ is the theoretical energy loss predicted by the Bichsel function~\cite{bichsel,BES,STAR:2008med,uu}.
+The time-of-flight information was utilized to identify the particles at relatively higher momentum $(p_{T}\sim0.4$--$2.0~\rm{GeV/\it{c}})$.
+The mass squared ($m^2$) distributions were obtained for all the particles for midrapidity in different $p_T$ regions which were calculated using

 where, $p$, $T$, $L$, and $c$ are the momentum, time of flight of the particle, path length, and speed of light, respectively.
-These distributions were fitted by the predicted mass squared ones obtained using the predicted time-of-flight as explained in Refs.~\cite{BES,14p5,uu}.
+These distributions were fitted by the predicted mass squared ones obtained using the predicted time of flight as explained in Refs.~\cite{BES,14p5,uu}.